NelisW/myOpenHab/docs/413b-ESP8266-PlatformIO-Arduino-Framework.md

 -  `src` directory where you should place source code (`*.h, *.c, *.cpp, *.S, *.ino,` etc.).
 Your project code comes here.
 -  `lib` directory can be used for the project specific (private) libraries.
 This means that dedicated libraries can be used.
 The directory and file structure details are located in `lib/readme.txt` file.
 In the example directory shown above the `PubSubClient` library was downloaded as a project-specific local library (note that is is available in the platformio library set, and should rather be installed from there).
 -  Miscellaneous files for CVS and Continuous Integration support.

+## PlatformIO in Sublime Text
+Sublime Text is available [here](https://www.sublimetext.com/) with somewhat old documentation [here](http://docs.sublimetext.info/en/latest/)

+Install deviot package, using STs package control.
+Instructions for installation and use are given [on the dev's github page](https://github.com/gepd/Deviot) and on the [PlatformIO website](http://docs.platformio.org/en/latest/ide/sublimetext.html).

 ## Installing platformio libraries